Chart Color Schemes

 Employment performance in Bells Creek exceeds national averages across key labour market indicators

-Bells Creek has a skilled labor force with notable representation in essential services sectors.
-The unemployment rate was 5.1% as of an unspecified past year.
+Bells Creek has a skilled workforce with significant representation in essential services sectors.
+The unemployment rate is 5.1%, with an estimated employment growth of 11.2% over the past year.

 Frequently Asked Questions - Employment